 Clients will drop you like an open flame if you don’t take their issues seriously.

 Tip: Clients are essential to the success of a freelance business.
-Treat them like gold, go out of your way to ensure that they satisfy with your work, ask them questions before starting work for more clarity.
+Treat them like gold, go out of your way to ensure that they satisfy with your work, and ask them questions before starting work for more clarity.
 Hence, reap the rewards of a good client-freelancer relationship.

 6. Administration Manager